Category: Public Comment

 Accessibility Services: The Idaho Department of Environmental Quality will provide reasonable language access services and/or disability services for documents at no charge.
 To request an accommodation under Title VI of the Civil Rights Act of 1964 or Americans with Disabilities Act, contact DEQ’s nondiscrimination coordinator at (208) 373-0271 or accessibility@deq.idaho.gov.
 Para obtener información en español, visite https://www.deq.idaho.gov/about-us/accessibility/.

-The Idaho Department of Environmental Quality (DEQ) seeks comment on a draft permit to construct for Itafos Conda, LLC.
+The Idaho Department of Environmental Quality (DEQ) is seeking comment on a draft water quality certification for the Kootenai River bank stabilization project.

-The application materials are available for review on DEQ’s Public Comment Opportunities web page.
-Written comments will be accepted through February 21, 2025, at 5 p.m.
+The draft certification is available for review on DEQ’s Public Comment Opportunities web page.
+Written comments will be accepted through May 12, 2025, at 5 p.m.
 Mountain Time.
 Submit comments electronically using the form below or by mail or email to:

 1410 N. Hilton St.